neomedia6989/docs-2/docs/faq/shares.md

 To join the Plex share, you need to be invited by an existing member as Plex shares are closed to the public.
 If you do have a referral, you can get more info on our [Getting Started with Blackbeard Shares](../shares/getting-started.md) page.

+## Do you offer a free trial?

+Yes, every member is entitled to a free, five-day trial.

 ## How do I use the service after I subscribe?

 To utilize your new subscription, you need to have a Plex account and a compatible device such as a computer, smartphone, tablet, or smart TV.
 Once you have been granted access by the server owner, you can log in to your Plex account and access the server's library of media content.